This is a complete SEO guide for beginners and acts as a quick refresher for everyone else.

 You can measure your organic traffic with analytics tools such as Google Search Console or Analytics.

-Organic traffic reports can be emailed to you periodically with the help of these SEO automations.
+Organic traffic reports can be emailed to you periodically with the help of these SEO automation.

 Organic Leads & Sales